Erudika/paraio.org/src/monolite/partials/050-api-setup-child.md

 **Requires authentication with the root app access/secret keys**

 Creates a new child app and generates the first pair of API keys.
-You are responsible for creating the database table and index for the new app.
 Equivalent to calling `Para.newApp()` from your Java code.

 ### Request